-At our Blagdon site we have installed a compactor to squeeze product out of unsaleable pots for sending to animal feed.
+At our Blagdon site we use a compactor to squeeze out surplus product that has already been packaged for sending to animal feed.
 We're able to recover 90% of the product this way and it's a great source of protein for pigs.